An artists journey

 I have tried to be clear that this is just my way of doing backup.
 Like all photographic workflow decisions, it is usually a personal choice.
 Yours may be lighter weight or more rigorous.
 Do what works for you.
 But do it.

-Do not let backup be something you might remember to do once in a while, if you think of it.
+Do not let backup be something you might remember to do occasionally, if you think of it.
 You won’t think of it at the right time.
 The clock is ticking.

 • Run & Gun